B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 • Why did you place this fraction in this location?

-• How do the numbers in the numerator and denominator help you place fractions in correct order?
+• How do the numbers in the numerator and denominator help you place fractions in the correct order?

 • Some fractions represent the same quantity.
 What does this mean?
 How did you know where to place them?
 How can you justify that they are equivalent?

 When the task is complete, have a mathematical discussion to emphasize the strategies used to determine the ordering of the fractions.
 Next, have students observe unit fractions (for example, \(\frac{1}{2},\;\frac{1}{3},\;\frac{1}{4},\;\frac{1}{6},\;\frac{1}{8},\;\frac{1}{9},\;\frac{1}{{12}}\)), more particularly their numerator and their denominator, to emphasize that when fractions have the same numerator, one having a larger denominator represents a smaller part.
-Then, ask them to compare all the fractions with the same denominator (for example, \(\frac{1}{8},\;\frac{2}{8},\;\frac{3}{8} \ldots \)) to emphasize that when fractions have the same denominator, one with a larger numerator represents a larger part.
+Then, ask them to compare all the fractions with the same denominator (for example, \(\frac{1}{8},\;\frac{2}{8},\;\frac{3}{8} \ldots \)) to emphasize that when fractions have the same denominator, the one with a larger numerator represents a larger part.
 Finally, invite them to analyze equivalent fractions in order to recognize the relationship of proportionality.